2205845/CS220AU-DP/index.md

-What Is a digital identity? (quote a book or something)
+What Is a digital identity?

 AI- A new world of possibilities: Although AI has had many positive effects on society there is a risk associated with it.